ryanlayer/gqt/README.md

 ```
 This creates a database named `chr11.11q14.3.bcf.db`

-When a PED file is available it can be included
+When a PED file is available it can be included, thus allowing more
+sophisticated queries based on the phenotypes, ancestries, and
+relationships of the samples.
+More on this below.
 ```
 wget --trust-server-names http://bit.ly/gqt_ped
 gqt convert ped -i chr11.11q14.3.bcf -p 1kg.phase3.ped